 After the heatwave and droughts of last summer, lush green lawns all around the country turned into baron, dusty patches.
-However, believe it or not and contrary to popular belief, this wasn’t the grass dying but it was in fact the grass going into a state of dormancy to protect itself, allowing the grass to focus its energy on keeping the roots alive.
+However, believe it or not and contrary to popular belief, this wasn’t the grass dying.
+It was in fact the grass going into a state of dormancy to protect itself, therefore allowing the grass to focus its energy on keeping the roots alive.

 The Three Stages of Drought

 There are three stages of drought: Light, Medium and Severe

 Use a rake to remove the loose material from the grass and give it a generous water.
 If the ground is hard, use an aerator or garden fork to create holes into the ground.
 This will help to aid water absorption.
 The amount of water you use is dependent on how much rain fall you have had.
 If a hosepipe ban has been in place, check your local council website for more information.

 Step 2 – Fixing Patches

 Having problem with patches on your lawn?
 During Spring when the temperatures are getting warmer, fix any patches using Gro-Sure Smart Patch.
 It contains water retaining granules and is guaranteed to repair any patch in your lawn.